cdapio/cdap/cdap-docs/examples-manual/source/examples/hello-world.rst

 Using the Service
 -----------------
-Go back to the application's overview page, programs tab, and click on the *Greeting* service.
+Go back to the |application-overview-page|, and click on the *Greeting* service.
 (If you haven't already started the service, click on the *Start* button on the right-side.)
 The service's label will read *Running* when it is ready to receive events.